What is Inherited Family Trauma?

 Shame, Silence, and Family Secrets

-Inherited trauma often becomes stronger when painful experiences remain hidden or unacknowledged.
+Inherited trauma often becomes more difficult to recognize when painful experiences remain hidden or unacknowledged.

 Families may avoid discussing: